CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 ```
 For the completion of this tutorial, tutorial example downloaded earlier included data and scripts.

-You can finally submit the snakemake workflow to the slurm cluster as below:
+You can finally submit the Snakemake workflow to the slurm cluster as below:

 ```
 bash sbatch-sing.sh
 ```